roverwing/RoverWingLibrary/docs/basic.rst

    Initializes the RoverWing.
 Returns true if RoverWing was successfully initialized, false otherwise.

-.. var:: uint8_t fwVersionMajor
+.. member:: uint8_t fwVersionMajor

    Firmware major version.
 Note that it is a class member, not a function, so do not use parentheses.

 .. var:: uint8_t fwVersionMinor

    Firmware minor version.

 .. function:: String fwVersion()

    Returns firmware version (major.minor) as a string, e.g. "1.27"

 Voltage Sensing